EliA437/spotify-playlist-manager/README.md

 This project allows you to create personalized playlists based on a promp.
 Some of its features include:

 - **Playlist Creation**: Based on a promp it can create you a playlist automatically and upload it to your Spotify account.
+It will also automatically generate an AI image and save that as the playlist picture.
 - **Top 50 Songs**: Retrieve a list of the top 50 songs based on various criteria, such as user preferences or trending data.
 - **Top 50 Artists**: Access a list of the top 50 artists, showcasing the most popular musicians across genres.
 - **Spotify Popularity Comparison**: A graph is generated to compare the popularity of the top 50 songs using Spotify's popularity scores.
 This helps you visually understand how popular the songs are on the platform.